 Roger has extensive experience of advising and representing parties on all commercial aspects and alternative dispute resolution on a variety of construction projects.
 His involvement spans the entire dispute resolution process from initially advising clients on entitlements and strategy, before a dispute crystallises, through to the enforcement of adjudicator’s decisions and representation in arbitration/advice on litigation.

 Roger has prepared and managed the preparation of numerous claim documents to establish and resolve quantum and time entitlement, whether by direct negotiation or by representation in mediation, adjudication or arbitration.

 Roger has completed the RICS / CIArb accredited Level 5 diploma in Adjudication and is also experienced in conducting seminars and workshops, providing retained visits to clients to advise on contractual matters as and when they arise and has carried out expert determination where jointly appointed by parties to a dispute.

 To send Roger an email click on the link: email@example.com

 Samantha originally joined Tudor Rose to provide administrative support to teams engaged in commissions.
 However, Samantha soon demonstrated a keen eye for the management and analysis of data.
 She has continued to develop this skill and is now regularly engaged in the compilation and presentation of large volumes of data used by Tudor Rose on behalf of its clients.
 Samantha achieves this by directly engaging with our client’s, both on site and remotely.

 Additionally, Samantha continues to provide invaluable support to teams engaged in commissions by conducting research on key points and assisting in the preparation of submissions.

-Prior to joining Tudor Rose, Samantha supplemented her law degree with work experience in a variety of law firms specializing in commercial and criminal law, giving her experience within the legal system and operation of claims.
+Prior to joining Tudor Rose, Samantha supplemented her law degree with work experience in a variety of law firms specialising in commercial and criminal law, giving her experience within the legal system and operation of claims.

 To send Samantha an email click on the link: firstname.lastname@example.org